vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.md

 <section v="sec 2" />

-No—because when we face doubt about our evidence; then, confirming that such as such really is the case, which is a precondition for unhesitating action, does depend on <refn v="sec 2/belief">knowledge</refn> of evidentiality.
+No—because when we face doubt about our evidence; then, confirming that such and such really is the case, which is a precondition for unhesitating action, does depend on belief in evidentiality.

 <section v="sec 3" />